This Was Nifty in February 1950

 Three Came Home Film Premiere

-When the biographical drama Three Came Home premiered in New York City on February 20, 1950, the film’s star Claudette Colbert was absent due to a cracked vertebra incurred while filming a violent scene in the movie (later cut from the film).
+The film’s star Claudette Colbert was absent from the premiere due to a cracked vertebra incurred while filming a violent scene in the movie (later cut from the film).
 Claudette Colbert won Best Actor, and Three Came Home won Best Film, at the 1950 Vichy Film Festival.

 Agnes Newton Keith’s best-selling 1948 memoir Three Came Home about her life (and that of her husband and young son) in Japanese POW & internee camps during WWII in Borneo, was critically acclaimed, as was the film version.